suhasbhairav/sb-chat/README.md

 Built by **[Suhas Bhairav](https://suhasbhairav.com)**.

-Part of the broader AI tooling work by Suhas Bhairav and Metric Coders.
+Part of the broader AI tooling work by Suhas Bhairav.

 ---